 The juxtaposition of toys, childhood characters and artifacts with woodland creatures found in her art brings a comical tone to a capricious appraisement of our contemporary culture of war and violence.
 Cote sees America as a mix and match of the people that shape it, often ethnocentric, but always as colorful as a granny square blanket.

-Cote holds an MFA in Photography from SUNY Buffalo, a BIA in Interdisciplinary Arts from the University of Quebec in Chicoutimi, and a DEC in Science, Literature and Arts from the College de Jonquiere.
+Cote holds an MFA in Photography from SUNY Buffalo, a M.A. in Museum Studies from Harvard university, a BIA in Interdisciplinary Arts from the University of Quebec in Chicoutimi, and a DEC in Science, Literature and Arts from the College de Jonquiere.

 Currently, Cote is employed at Pérez Art Museum Miami as the Internship Coordinator.
 She also teaches in the graduate and undergraduate programs at various universities.